Punjab College of Engineering and Technology

-PGC has an exclusive Tie Up with GTT Pvt Ltd to provide Mechanical Engineering students 120 hours of on campus training from 3rd to 8th semester on PLM (Solid Edge CAD/CAM Technology) by multinational Siemens.
-During this period Fundamentals with Synchronous Technology, Assembly, Surfacing and Sheet Metal, Team Centre Express is covered along with Product Data Management.

-Training is conducted by Siemens-trained Trainers and on successful completion certification for Siemens PLM software will be provided.
-Students will also be given a chance for placement drive based on this knowledge.

 Cultural and technical festivals

 In 2014, the college decided to organise "Technotsav-2014" – a technical & cultural fest but it was cancelled as we were unable to pay the organisers.
 Besides this, the college organises an annual freshers' party with the name "Ashayein".
 Many new entrants show their talents and skills through this platform.
 Also, annual blood donation camps, athletic meets etc., are organised from time to time.

 Life at campus

 Banking & ATM: An in-house Punjab & National Bank, Indian Overseas Bank, and State Bank of India are functioning from the Campus.
 The ATM of the Punjab and National Bank provides a clock ATM facility in the campus.
 This facility can be availed by the students and staff of the college.
 Upon enrolment, every student can open an account with the bank and can make full use of banking services, Internet Banking and A.T.M. facilities.

 Cafeteria & food Court: The college cafeteria is open to students, staff and other visitors to the campus.
 The cafeteria serves fresh & hot meals.

-Library: Libraries are fully automated with blue tooth scanners and Smart Card Readers so that students do not have to waste time on issues and return of books.
-PGC libraries have a collection of 35,000 volumes and subscribe to 200 periodicals.
-To encourage research activities and advanced reading, our libraries have memberships in many e-journals.
-This gives access to students to access articles, books, and reference material online.
-Apart from books it has a collection of Audio video material, CDs & DVDs.
-The library maintains a separate "Book Bank" collection exclusively for meritorious students.